-Advising on policy interventions to enhance productivity, reduce negative environmental externalities and improve household welfare in Indonesia’s upland catchments.
+Advising on policy interventions to enhance productivity, reduce negative environmental externalities, and improve household welfare in Indonesia’s upland catchments, to remedy a lack of recent analysis examining how economic policies shape farm household land use decisions in Indonesia’s upland catchments.

 In Indonesia, some 48 million people live in and around forest boundaries.
 Most rely on upland landscapes for their livelihoods and economic development, but the loss of agricultural productivity and ecosystem services is leading to increased poverty and food insecurity.

 - Strengthened empirical knowledge base to design and target interventions that achieve better agricultural development with improved natural resource use.